IF YOU ARE HERE MAINLY FOR THE LOW-Z CALCULATOR REFERENCE, CLICK HERE.

 Amplifiers Drive Loudspeakers

 An amplifier can be designed and measured as though it will only drive a simple resistive load.
 In actual use it must drive a complex, reactive, electro-acoustic system.
 This affects one’s philosophy with regard to amplifier loading.
 It’s not just about “getting the most watts.”
 The prime directive is achieving fidelity when converting the electrical signal into an acoustic one.
 This means preserving the voltage characteristic of the waveform by making the amplifier immune to the loudspeaker’s impedance curve.
 When it comes to power amps, there are important differences between heating resistors and driving loudspeakers.
 With the former, the objective is power transfer.
-With the latter, the objective is waveform preservation.
+With the latter, the objective is waveform preservation, or in other word’s – voltage linearity.

 Power Ratings